rbuchberger/objective_elements/README.md

   content: 'Link!',
   attributes: {href: 'awesome-possum.com'},
   oneline: true
 )
 # Add a parent tag!
 div = p.add_parent DoubleTag.new 'div'

-# Ruby implicitly calls .to_s on things when you try to perform string functions with them, meaning
+# Ruby implicitly calls .to_s on things when you try to perform string functions with them, so
-# cool things like this work:
+# things like this work:
 "#{div}"
 # <div>
-#   <p class="stumpy mopey grumpy slimy" id="the-ugly-one">
+#   <p class="stumpy mopey grumpy slimy" id="the-ugly-one" data-awesomeness="11">
-#     Bippity Boppity Boo!
+#     Icky
 #     <a href="awesome-possum.com">Link!</a>
 #   </p>
 # </div>